 Marc-Jan Goossink, Manager After Sales, MPS: “As the current label industry is following the global trend of data driven business, the time for individual machine set-up and operation will be ending.
 I believe the future lies within the connected world.

 MPS label printing presses do not only show their quality in the printing process itself, but are also able to provide the required detailed information to whom it requires.
 Uptime, print quality and machine maintenance are the main drivers for this trend.
 Therefore, sensor driven data becomes more crucial.

 As MPS is one of the leading companies to provide this, our focus will be on ‘talk to me’, our IoT and BD platform.
 In this exciting year ahead, we will show the full potential of this platform to our industry.”

 Anton Zhukov: “Standardization, optimization, specialization and consolidation will proceed in the narrow web industry in Europe.
 Increasing competition, decreasing job lengths in already established market will push the margins of the printing houses even further.
 Long established printers, seeking profit optimization will lean to one of the four mentioned measures.
 Productivity of the press will become a very important issue.

 InkJet will have a solid, well established market share and will be a trusted technology allowing hybrids to become a more standard solution for InkJet printing in order to optimize the productivity and costs.”

 What do you think will happen in the label industry in 2019?
 Drop me a line, In the comment section below.

 Resources: PWC Issues, Marketplace Platform, Financial Times, World Economic Forum, AIFEC (Spanish and Portugal Association of Label Manufacturers)

-Marjolein Ekkelboom has been working as Global Marketing Manager at MPS since 2017.
+Marjolein Ekkelboom worked at MPS as Global Marketing Manager